The Struggle of Office Providers During Pandemic

 Office providers have been one of the hardest hit by the pandemic.
 They have now faced a range of financial challenges, with many more technical ones to overcome before they can return to the status quo.

 In the USA, there was a particularly huge shift to working from home, 34% of people who previously commuted to work now work from home, compared to only 4% before the pandemic.
-As the first waves of the virus subside, the population will slowly resume to commute back to work.
-However, these numbers will not reach the pre-pandemic number for at least 1-2 years until the population is inoculated with a vaccine or through hear immunity.
+As the first waves of the virus subside, the population will slowly resume commuting back to work.
+However, these numbers will not reach the pre-pandemic number for at least 1-2 years until the population is inoculated with a vaccine or through heart immunity.
 Vox recode’s article discusses these fundamental changes and shifts in society.